-3. R&D expenditures during the most recent fiscal year or the current fiscal year up to the publication date of the annual report
+3.R&D expenditures during the most recent fiscal year or the current fiscal year up to the publication date of the annual report

-Year Item 2022
+Chit.
+101¢ tilousaild

+Items 2023

-R&D expenses 45,309
+R&D expenses 35,846

-Net operating revenue 7,407,454
+Net operating revenue 6,169,504

 R&D expenses as a % of net revenue 1%

-Note: The latest consolidated financial statements as of March 31, 2023 have not been approved by the Board of Directors and reviewed by CPAs as of the publication date of the annual report.
+Note: As of the print date of the annual report, the consolidated financial statements for 2024 Q1 that have been approved by the Board of Directors and reviewed by CPAs were not available.

-(IV) Long-term and Short-term Operation Plans
+(IV) Long-term and short-term operation plans